 The UK Cyber Effects Network seeks to build and strengthen a community of interest focused on cyber effects issues.
 The Network aims to generate new thinking on the theory and practice of offensive cyber operations, and help develop the next generation of UK experts.
 The Network is administered by RUSI and funded by the National Cyber Force.

-This 6-month programme is for early-career professionals who are keen to deepen their knowledge and engage with the theory and practice of offensive cyber operations.
+This 10-month programme is for early-career professionals from all sectors who are keen to deepen their knowledge and engage with the theory and practice of offensive cyber operations.
 Fellows will enhance their networks with like-minded researchers and practitioners, enhance writing and policy skills, and engage with practitioners from the UK cyber effects community.

 We welcome applications from UK citizens or citizens from NATO member states working or studying in the UK.